IIT-Lab/MBPANet/README.md

 ## overview
-This is the PyTorch implementation of paper
+This is the PyTorch implementation of XXX

 ## Requirements
 * torch==1.3.0+cpu